abhimathgeek/abhimathgeek.github.io/_pages/about.md

 layout: about
 title: About me
 permalink: /
-subtitle: Incoming Math PhD student at UIUC
+subtitle: Math PhD student at UIUC

 profile:
   align: left